BenjaminMoreauAstro/Turbulence-and-star-formation-NGC253/Astro Seminar/readme.md

-These represent the current files I used at my astro seminar presentation
+These represent the current files I used at my last seminar presentation